MikaelFangel/Shell/readme.txt

         We have not had time to support the 'greater than' operator '>', which normally allows the user to redirect the output of a program, like pipe, but to a file instead.

     Program Environment
-        The Shell is to be executed from within a terminal.
-The Shell has
+        The Shell is to be executed from within a terminal (another shell).
+The shell has no window or UI, its purely text-based.
+This means that the shell has to be ran within another shell.
+The Shell will be running as a process within the hosted shell.
+Its a shell running a shell.
+This means, that whenever our shell exits, the hosting shell will still be running.
+This is because the hosting shell will be waiting for our shell's process to finish before moving on.